ODIM-Project/ODIM/README.md

 -   Scaling of the third-party services—Kafka and Redis clusters is not supported.

--   At least one instance of a resource aggregator service and a plugin service is running in the cluster.
-The maximum number of instances of a resource aggregator service and a plugin service that are allowed to run in a cluster is 10.
+-   At least one instance of a Resource Aggregator service and a plugin service is running in the cluster.
+The maximum number of instances of a Resource Aggregator service and a plugin service that are allowed to run in a cluster is 10.

 # Resource Aggregator for ODIM compatibility matrix